Assessment, Treatment and Rehabilitation of Sports Injuries

 The practice is equipped with the traditional electrotherapy modalities such as ultrasound, interferential current, TENS and muscle stimulation.
 We will use the "machines" when they are indicated and are the modality of choice for your treatment programme.
 Electrotherapy can be extremely effective when used in conjunction with the right manual therapy and rehabilitation.

 We finally have a way of treating chronic tendinopathies such as tennis elbow, achilles tendinitis and plantar fasciitis effectively.
 In the past, recovery would take a minimum of six to eighteen months.
 Shockwave Therapy can reduce the recovery time to approximately 6 weeks and even prevent surgery in less severe cases.
 This new therapy is so incredible that it deserves its own page!
 You can find more information here.

 Ashleigh and Michelle head up our Clinical Pilates classes.
 We have small classes of up to 4 patients so that everyone can get the individual attention they need.
 Whether you are trying to improve your lung capacity, core strength, stability or flexibility, Pilates is definitely for you.
 Our clients range from competitive sports people to those recovering from surgery or managing chronic conditions.
 We have men and women in our classes, of all ages, shapes and sizes.
 Most of our clients start to notice an improvement in general health and sporting ability within a few weeks.
 Other than the classes, we use Clinical Pilates techniques as part of our injury rehabilitation programmes.
 For this reason, all our Physiotherapists are trained in Pilates.

-Classes currently take place on Tuesdays at 4:30pm and 5:30pm, Wednesdays 8am, and Thursdays 5:30pm.
+Classes currently take place on Tuesdays - 17:30pm, Wednesdays - 16:30 and Thursdays - 17:30pm.
 We will be adding new classes soon, so please contact us for further information.